 Artichokes can be prepared in the oven.
-After prepping the artichokes, cutting them in half lengthwise and remove the choke.
-Drizzle some olive oil, balsamic vinegar or lemon juice on them.
+After prepping the artichokes, cut them in half lengthwise and remove the choke.
+Drizzle some olive oil, balsamic vinegar, or lemon juice on them.
 Season them with salt and garlic.
 To bake the artichokes, wrap each half (or the whole artichoke) in heavy foil and place them directly on the oven rack.
 Bake them at 425 degrees for 60-90 minutes.
 Let them cool before removing the foil.
 To roast the artichokes, place them in a roasting pan or casserole dish with a lid that is just big enough for them to sit snugly and add some water to the pan (about 2 tablespoons water per artichoke).

 Cover the pan with foil or the lid of the casserole pan and roast for half an hour at 400 degrees.
 Uncover the pan and continue roasting for another 20-30 minutes until browned and fork-tender.
-Make an artichoke crisp by roasting them as instructed above and then topping the artichokes with a mixture of breadcrumbs, salt, pepper, lemon zest, thyme, olive oil and vegan grated parmesan or nutritional yeast.
+Make an artichoke crisp by roasting them as instructed above and then topping the artichokes with a mixture of breadcrumbs, salt, pepper, lemon zest, thyme, olive oil, and vegan grated parmesan or nutritional yeast.
 Bake for 10 minutes and you will have a crispy, golden crust atop the tender, sweet artichokes.

 7. Stuffed Artichokes

-This is my most favorite way to enjoy artichokes.
+This is my favorite way to enjoy artichokes.
 Since artichokes have a somewhat neutral flavor, they can be stuffed with anything your taste buds desire.
 The most common stuffing is similar to the one my mother made.
 I prep the artichokes and while they are steaming, I make the stuffing.
 I saute some garlic in olive oil until it is golden-brown and starting to crisp.
-Then I remove the garlic and add bread crumbs, toasting them for about 4 minutes until they are browned and then turn off the heat.
-Lastly, I stir in vegan grated parmesan (you can use nutritional yeast), salt, pepper and fresh chopped parsley.
+Then I remove the garlic and add bread crumbs, toasting them for about 4 minutes until they are browned, and then turn off the heat.
+Lastly, I stir in vegan grated parmesan (you can use nutritional yeast), salt, pepper, and fresh chopped parsley.
 Let the mixture cool before you stuff the artichokes.

 Here is a trick to make stuffing easier: take each artichoke and place it top-side down on a cutting board or work surface.
 Press down gently on the base with your palm.
 This will make the leaves open so you can fill them more easily.
 With a small spoon, fill the leaves with the bread crumb mixture.
 Be generous and let it overflow.
 When you have filled all the leaves, place the stuffed artichokes in a baking dish.
 Drizzle them with a bit more oil and bake for about 15 minutes until they are browned and crispy.
 Alternatively, you could stuff the raw, prepped artichokes and then steam them for an hour and a half.
-Get creative and stuff the artichokes with sun-dried tomatoes and vegan cheese, quinoa and dried cranberries, or the ultimate dish, stuff the artichokes with spinach and artichoke dip!
+Get creative and stuff the artichokes with sun-dried tomatoes and vegan cheese, quinoa, and dried cranberries, or the ultimate dish, stuff the artichokes with spinach and artichoke dip!

 8. Add Artichokes to Dishes